 Specialty lattes, drip coffee, and beans to-go are just some of the highlights at these neighborhood coffee destinations

-Mount Airy’s latest addition to the neighborhood’s thriving coffee culture is Avenues Cafe, right on Germantown Ave.
-There, you’ll find a cozy vibe and hot coffee, plus board games and weekend brunch events to round out the cafe offerings.
+One of a few local favorites in Mount Airy’s thriving coffee culture is Avenues Cafe, right on Germantown Ave.
+There, you’ll find a cozy vibe and hot coffee, plus board games and weekend events to round out the cafe offerings.

 Also featured in: